This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 - Typically offered with mattress in a box (online) products

-- Allows the customer to claim a refund if not satisfied with the mattress
+- Allows the customer to return the mattress for a refund

-- Can be claimed within a certain time frame (e.g. 100 nights)
+- The mattress must be returned within a certain time frame (e.g. 100 nights)

 - Requires the mattress to be in pristine condition